kubernetes-sigs/cluster-api-provider-azure/docs/troubleshooting.md

 ### Remoting to workload clusters
 After the workload cluster is finished deploying you will have a kubeconfig in `./kubeconfig`.

-Using the ssh information provided during cluster creation (environment variable `AZURE_SSH_PUBLIC_KEY`), you can debug most issues by SSHing into the VMs that have been created:
+Using the ssh information provided during cluster creation (environment variable `AZURE_SSH_PUBLIC_KEY_B64`), you can debug most issues by SSHing into the VMs that have been created:

 ```
 # connect to first control node - capi is default linux user created by deployment